Skip to main content

 Be sure to set the namespace to dev as instructions later in the workshop will use this namespace.

 You will see that the monitoring and logging options have been enabled by default and set to use the Azure resources that are available in your subscription.
 If you don't have these resources available, AKS Automatic will create them for you.
-If you want to change the monitoring and logging settings, you can do so by clicking on the Change link and selecting the desired target resources for monitoring and logging.
+If you want to change the monitoring and logging settings, you can do so by selecting the Change link and selecting the desired target resources for monitoring and logging.
 Leave the remaining fields at their default values.

-Click Next.
+Select Next.

 In the Review tab, you will see a summary of the configuration you have selected and view a preview of the Dockerfile and Kubernetes deployment files that will be generated for you.